Rushi9238/fronEnd-E-Commerce-App/README.md

 3. Bootstrap
 4. Redux
 5. SwiperJS
+6. GoogleAuth
-6. Other technologies and libraries you've used
+7. Other technologies and libraries you've used

 ### `Summery`
 1. E-commerce web application